 Dr. Cindi-Marie Willoughby Psy.D, CDP

 I am the owner and founder of the Willoughby Center for Behavioral Health, LLC.
 I am a Licensed Clinical Psychologist and Certified Dementia Practitioner in the State of Illinois.
 I am a telehealth ceritfied provider.
 I completed my Doctor of Psychology Degree (Psy.D.) in Clinical Psychology at The Chicago School of Professional Psychology in 2010.
 I have worked in a variety of settings including community mental health centers in Skokie, Chicago, and Joliet, as well as a residential substance abuse / dependency facility in Chicago.
 I have extensive training and experience working with children, adolescents, and adults.
-A significant focus for clinical skills has been treating clients with mood disorders, anxiety, trauma-spectrum disorders, crisis intervention, substance abuse / dependency, relationship issues, and schizophrenia.
+A significant focus for clinical skills has been treating clients with mood disorders, anxiety, trauma-spectrum disorders, crisis intervention, substance abuse / dependency, relationship issues, schizophrenia and LGBTQIA issues.
 I have facilitated groups on effective communication, coping skills, and Dialectical Behavioral Therapy with adult populations.